 Ich comes from an ectoparasite.
 If you can see the white spots it causes, you should act fast.
 Some people will encourage you to raise the temperature to 84 degrees F. Yet, you should probably start at 80 degrees.
 Either way, make this transition gradual.

 You can raise the temperature higher or lower, depending on the response from your guppies.
 You can also add some salt.
 A teaspoon per gallon is sufficient.
 Yet, don’t expect immediate results.
 Maintain these conditions for four days, possibly even a week.
 Eventually, things will begin to change.

 Even though I haven’t tried it myself, you may also try the Seachem Laboratories ParaGuard (link to Marine Depot), as mentioned in the video above.
-It seems like its working, and the relatively low price definitely worth checking it out.
+It seems like it’s working, and the relatively low price definitely worth checking out.